ProfLor/BatteryLab/Memmert/Script/README.md

 ```

 Each `#` in the progress bar represents 5% completion from start to target temperature.
-- **Exponential model**: Shows fixed τ in model info line (from config), estimates ETA using least-squares fit
+- **Exponential model**: Shows fixed τ in model info line (from config), estimates ETA using fixed tau only
 - **EKF model**: Shows evolving τ in each progress line, learns tau in real-time with gain-limited convergence

 ### Multi-setpoint behavior